Discover the opportunities available to you at The University of Manchester and beyond.

 Student News is one of the main communication channels for students, letting you know what's going on around the University as well as giving you useful advice about how to get the most of your learning, wellbeing, future and student life.

-View the Student News site for the latest news, information and opinion pieces.
+View the Student News site for the latest news, information and student-created content.

 We’re proud to be close to the centre of Manchester – a city that’s known all over the globe for its sports, a legendary music scene and a rich cultural history.
 From designer stores to independent one-offs, shopping in the city never gets dull, and if you’re after a bite to eat we have restaurants that serve food from every corner of the world.

 Manchester is a hotbed for media and creativity, and a growing powerhouse driven by science, engineering and business.
 We’re a community made up of dreamers, schemers and some of the most creative minds around.
 Manchester delivers not just an outstanding student experience, but offers some of the best opportunities after you graduate too.

-Explore more of the city and what it has to offer, and you can plan a bucket list of things to do once things start opening up again.
+Explore more of the city and what it has to offer, and you can plan a bucket list of things to do during your time here.

 Wherever you’re from, you’ll find a taste of home in Manchester.

-Manchester’s cosmopolitan population means there are restaurants, cafes and shops offering food from China to Ethiopia, to the USA and Sri Lanka.
+Manchester’s cosmopolitan population means there are restaurants, cafes and shops offering food from China to Ethiopia, the USA to Sri Lanka.

 Modern and traditional British cuisine is well represented in the city, but you’re just as likely to find Indian Thali or Korean Barbeque as you are fish and chips or a Sunday roast.

 All major faiths and cultures are represented in Manchester.
-Our Students’ Union runs numerous religious clubs and societies, enabling you to meet like-minded individuals and become part of the University’s dynamic religious communities.
+Our Students’ Union runs numerous clubs and societies, enabling you to meet like-minded individuals and become part of the University’s dynamic religious and cultural communities.

 The UK is a proud multicultural nation, where people and their culture, traditions and religions are respected and embraced.